-Justin Cohen is an author, coach, political activist, public policy expert, recovering nonprofit executive, and dad.
-His writing, which focuses on the intersections of public policy and structural racism, has appeared in The New York Times, Bklyner, Education Week, Stanford Social Innovation Review, Education Next, and HuffPost.
-His first book – Change Agents: Transforming Schools from the Ground Up – debuts in October 2022.
+Justin Cohen is founder and lead organizer of Dads for All.
+He is a dad, author, political activist, and public policy expert working at the intersections of art, activism, community organizing, and social change.
+His writing has appeared in The New York Times, The New York Daily News, Bklyner, Education Week, Stanford Social Innovation Review, Education Next, Guernica, CityLimits, Bright Magazine, HuffPost, and elsewhere.
+His first book – Change Agents: Transforming Schools from the Ground Up - was a best-selling new title in the education category on its release in 2022.

 The New York Times “The Lives They Loved” Tribute to Sylvia Cohen (AKA my Bubby)